 Education Abroad Academic Advising

-The Education Abroad Office at Seattle University is dedicated to facilitating early and thorough planning concerning academic pursuits abroad and degree progression.
-Throughout this planning process, Education Abroad Advisors provide guidance to students in establishing academic objectives and exploring how studying abroad can help achieve these goals.
+We are dedicated to facilitating early and thorough planning concerning academic pursuits abroad and degree progression for science and engineering students.
+Throughout this planning process, Education Abroad Advisors guide you in establishing academic objectives and exploring how studying abroad can help achieve these goals.

 Students at a lecture on a bed of moss